 3. Check with the airline provider.
 It is important to note that each airline has its own specific requirements regarding pet travel.
 These requirements cover everything from the type of carrier in which your pet can fly, to the temperature exposure, age, breed, and weight.
 This information is usually available on the airline’s website.

 4. Contact Angell Animal Medical Center.
 Once you have satisfied the above requirements, please call or email Angell’s International Travel Team directly at (617) 541-5180 or InternationalTravel@angell.org.
-A member of our team will get back to you within 48 hours to set up an appointment for you and your pet.
+A member of our team will get back to you within two business days to set up an appointment for you and your pet.
 The International Travel Team will be able to answer any further questions that you have and assist you in filling out the necessary paperwork during your appointment.
 That said, the responsibility of knowing the requirements for each of the three areas above and how they impact your specific travel plans ultimately falls to you.

 Please note if you are coordinating your travel from outside of the United States, it will likely be more convenient to all involved if we assist you via email.

 Important details required for your International Travel appointment: